Msmsfnet: a multi-stream and multi-scale fusion net for edge detection: Experiments

 As shown in table~\ref{f1_nyud}, our model achieves the highest scores in all experimental settings.
 When all models are trained using only RGB images, the ODS F1-score computed by our method is at least 1.1 percent higher than those computed by existing methods.
 The Average Precision computed by our method is at least 2.3 percent higher than those computed by existing methods.
 When only HHA features are used to train the model, the ODS F1-score computed by our method is at least 1.9 percent higher.
 The improvements on the Average Precision is much larger, at least 3.5 percent higher than state-of-the-art methods.
-For the edge predictions computed by combining the information from both RGB images and HHA features, the improvements on the ODS F1-score is relatively minor, only 0.3 percent higher than the best result computed by DexiNed.
+For the edge predictions computed by combining the information from both RGB images and HHA features, the improvements on the ODS F1-score is relatively minor, only 0.3 percent higher than the best result (computed by DexiNed).
 However, the Average Precision computed by our method is 5.4 percent higher than that of DexiNed.
 The ODS F1-score computed by our method is at least 1.6 percent higher than the rest methods.
 Similar improvements have been done on the Average Precision, at least 1.5 percent higher than the rest methods.

+We also show that by using more complicated data augmentation technique and multi-scale testing, the performance of the proposed method (denoted as $\text{msmsfnet}_{*}^{aug+multi}$) can be improved further.
+Specifically, each image in the training and validation set is horizontally flipped, vertically flipped and flipped in both directions.
+Then, all images are rescaled to five different scales: $50\%$, $80\%$, $100\%$, $120\%$, and $150\%$.
+The multi-scale testing technique is the same as the one used in Subsection ~\ref{sec_bsds}.
+As shown in table ~\ref{f1_nyud}, significant improvements have been done by the proposed msmsfnet when using more complicated data augmentation technique and multi-scale testing.

 The precision-recall curves computed by different methods in all experimental settings are displayed in figure~\ref{nyud_pr_curve}.
-The edge maps computed by different methods in an image from the test set of the NYUDv2 dataset can be found in figure~\ref{nyud_rgb_img}, figure~\ref{nyud_hha_img} and figure~\ref{nyud_rgb_hha_img}.
-Figure~\ref{nyud_rgb_img} displays the edge detection results computed by different methods using only RGB images.
-Figure~\ref{nyud_hha_img} displays the results computed different methods using only HHA features, while figure~\ref{nyud_rgb_hha_img} displays the results computed using the information from both RGB images and HHA features.
+The edge maps computed by different methods in an image from the test set of the NYUDv2 dataset can be found in figure~\ref{nyud_rgb_img} and figure~\ref{nyud_hha_img}.
+Figure~\ref{nyud_hha_img} displays the results computed by different methods using only HHA features.
 It can be seen from these figures that the edges detected by our method are more complete and fewer false edges are detected.